smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 of an IBM i job (although the LDA content is passed along by tracked and queued jobs); this is done by the LSAM on behalf of OpCon.
-Even so, once a captured job definition exists, there are then many ways that OpCon can indirectly control the content of the LDA by means of the LSAM\'s dynamic variables and its SETDYNVAR command.
+Even so, once a captured job definition exists, there are then many ways that OpCon can indirectly control the content of the LDA by means of the LSAM's dynamic variables and its SETDYNVAR command.
 This is discussed in more detail under the section about dynamic variables.